brndd/dvorakfi/linux/README.md

-If you want to use this in the virtual console (you know, the scary thing that opens when you press ctrl-alt-F2 or some other function key, these fuckers go all the way up to F7), you'll have to convert the XKB file to a KBD file using ckbcomp.
+If you want to use this in the virtual console (you know, the scary thing that opens when you press ctrl-alt-F2 or some other function key, these fuckers go all the way up to F7), you'll have to convert the XKB file to a KBD file using `ckbcomp`, available in the `console-setup` package on Fedora and Debian(?).
 I've already included a compiled KBD version of the keymap, though, so you only have to do this if you change something yourself.

-With the dvficstm file in `/X11/xkb/symbols/`, run:
+With the dvficstm file in `/usr/share/X11/xkb/symbols/`, run:
 ```
 ckbcomp dvficstm dvficstm | gzip > dvficstm.map.gz
 ```